 Five ways to take care of yourself and connect with others this holiday season

 The holidays can be an emotionally charged time.
-You may have mixed feelings that may include stress, grief, and loneliness as well as feelings of joy, gratitude and hope for the new year — sometimes all at the same time.
-This year has been filled with new and significant challenges, and for those who celebrate, the holidays may look and feel different this year.
+You may have mixed feelings that include stress, grief, and loneliness as well as feelings of joy, gratitude and hope for the new year — sometimes all at the same time.
+This year has been filled with significant challenges, and for those who celebrate, the holidays may continue to look and feel different this year.
 That’s why it’s especially important to engage in activities and practices that make you feel your best, and to connect with others in ways that you can.
 And remember – while holidays are often about friends and family, it’s always important to take care of yourself.

 1. Create or maintain traditions virtually:

 If it feels right, try to maintain some of the same traditions you have had in the past.
 You might not be in the same place as friends and family, but you can still decorate, watch holiday movies, play games or attend religious services together virtually.
-It’s also important to acknowledge that this isn’t a normal holiday season, and it’s okay if your celebrations feel different, too.
+It’s also important to acknowledge that this still isn’t a normal holiday season, and it’s okay if your celebrations feel different, too.
 This could be a good time to create completely new traditions, and an opportunity to include family members who are typically unable to gather together because of distance.

 2. Share virtual experiences: